cognitedata/air-model-template-repo/README.md

 ### Creating a Model
 (Find all documentation here: [air-documentation](https://docs.cognite.com/cdf/air/))

-0. Create a new development branch with `git checkout -b your_branch_name`
+0. Create a new development branch with `git checkout -b your_branch_name`.

 1. Any function in this repo needs to have it's own folder in the `functions` folder.
 In order to get started feel free to rename and edit the existing `templatefunction`.